mptwaktusolat/app_waktu_solat_malaysia/README.md

 ## Changelog History

 Wondering what changed with every :new: releases?
 Or what bug :bug: has been fixed?
-View more [here](https://telegra.ph/MPT-Changelogs---Malaysia-Prayer-Time-Flutter-07-20)!
+Visit [here](https://github.com/iqfareez/app_waktu_solat_malaysia/wiki/Changelog)!

 ## Report an issue / Feature request